nahuelio/boneyard/README.md

 # Development Roadmap

-* Spinal UI package development: Finalizing ```Form Class``` as the last component implementation requirement to upload this toolkit to the public npm.org repository.
+* Boneyard UI package development: Finalizing ```Form Class``` as the last component implementation requirement to upload this toolkit to the public npm.org repository.

-* Spinal IoC Engine: A new project started a few weeks ago in a different repo at [3dimention/spinal-ioc-annotation](https://github.com/3dimention/spinal-ioc-annotation) and the goal is to automate specs generation via annotations.
+* Boneyard IoC Engine: A new project started a few weeks ago in a different repo at [3dimention/boneyard-ioc-annotation](https://github.com/3dimention/boneyard-ioc-annotation) and the goal is to automate specs generation via annotations.
 At his core, it will instrument component source code by scanning annotations located inside block comments and convert them into specs automatically without the necessity for the developer to create those manually.
 Development and the final manifesto are still in progress.

 ### Development Stretch Goals

 * IoC API support for destroying Specs or Individual bones.
 This may need to be integrated with the persistent layer functionality.
 * There are plans of doing a complete rewrite of this library to use ES6 standard (ES2015) instead.
-By using babeljs for transpiling code to ES5, will help us to clean up spinal core and his dependencies to reduce complexity.
+By using babeljs for transpiling code to ES5, will help us to clean up boneyard core and his dependencies to reduce complexity.
 Current API will be reviewed, but not major changes are predicted so far on the way the classes or components are used.
 More information about this topic will be available.

 ### Documentation Roadmap